-- it is an inherently defensive credit product with typical breakeven yields at over 4x expected losses. - It exploits complex asset-by-asset differences between regulatory capital requirements and actual risk, to the benefit of both investors and the issuers (large, global banks). - It enjoys significant barriers to entry which also creates a yield advantage. - Its MTM (mark-to-market) risk has proven relatively muted through several market cycles. - It offers indicative yields of 14-16% (without leverage), on a floating rate basis.
+- It is an inherently defensive credit product with typical breakeven yields at over 4x expected losses - It exploits complex asset-by-asset differences between regulatory capital requirements and actual risk, to the benefit of both investors and the issuers (large, global banks). - It enjoys significant barriers to entry which also creates a yield advantage. - Its MTM (mark-to-market) risk has proven relatively muted through several market cycles. - It offers indicative yields of 14-16% (without leverage), on a floating rate basis.

-In sum, we believe that these factors make bank regulatory capital relief transactions one of the most compelling opportunities in fixed income markets today.
+In sum, we believe that these factors make Reg Cap transactions one of the most attractive opportunities in fixed income markets today.
 We discuss these factors in detail below.